 I recommend to stay at least on two islands if you don’t have time to visit all three.
 Mahe is about a one hour high-speed ferry ride from both La Digue and Praslin, with the latter two island located quite close to one another (20 minutes by boat).
-Those who are easily seasick should consider the flight from Mahé to Praslin instead, especially during the south-east monsoon season when the sea can be rough.
+Those who are easily seasick should consider the flight from Mahe to Praslin instead of the ferry, especially during the south-east monsoon season when the sea can be rough.

 - 4 days on Mahe (Four Seasons, Banyan Tree or Maia Luxury Resort).

 - 3 days one Praslin (Raffles Praslin or Constance Lemuria Resort)

 - 2 days on La Digue (Le Domaine De L’orangeraie resort)